MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/Desktop-hosting-service.md

 ## Active Directory Domain Services

-The tenant's network includes Active Directory Domain Services (AD DS) for the tenant's forest and domain.
-Using AD DS allows the tenant to manage groups and users in their AD tenant, with all changes syncing back to the domain on a recurring basis.
+Active Directory Domain Services (AD DS) provides the domain and forest information, such that the tenant’s users can sign in to the desktops and applications to carry out their workloads.
+This also enables you to set up or connect to required file shares and databases that may be required for Windows applications.

 The tenant's forest does not require any trust relationship with the provider's management forest.
 A domain administrator account may be set up in the tenant's domain to allow the provider's technical personnel to perform administrative tasks in the tenant's environment (such as monitoring system status and applying software updates) and to assist with troubleshooting and configuration.

 There are multiple ways to deploy AD DS:

 1. Enable Azure Active Directory Domain Services in the tenant’s virtual networking environment.
 This will create a managed AD DS instance for the tenant based on the users and groups that exist in Azure AD.
 2. Set up a stand-alone AD DS server in the tenant’s virtual networking environment.
-This gives you all of the full control of the AD DS instance, running on virtual machines.
+This gives you all of the full control of the AD DS instance running on virtual machines.
 3. Create a site-to-site VPN connection to an AD DS server located on the tenant’s premises.
-This allows the tenant to connect to their existing AD DS instance and reduce duplication of users, groups, organizational units, etc.
+This allows the tenant to connect to their existing AD DS instance and reduce duplication of users, groups, organizational units, and so on.

-Some alternatives to deploying Azure AD DS are:

-1. The hosting provider sets up a stand-alone AD DS server in the tenant's virtual networking environment.
-2. Creating a site-to-site VPN connection to an AD DS server located on the tenant's premises.

 For more information, see the following articles: